 A passenger shall indemnify Frontier from any loss, damage, or expense suffered or incurred by Frontier by reason of the passenger’s failure to possess any required travel documents or other failure to comply with the provisions of this section, including the applicable fare if Frontier is required to transport the passenger home from a country.
 Frontier is not liable to a passenger for loss or expense due to the passenger’s failure to comply with this provision.

-So, in short, Frontier is informing passengers that if Frontier should receive any sort of fine for transporting a passenger to a foreign country who does not possess the required entry documents, they will hold the passenger responsible for that fine.
+So, if Frontier should receive any fine for transporting a passenger to a foreign country who does not possess the required entry documents, it will hold the passenger responsible for that fine.

-It seems that, while Frontier did check that Weichmann’s husband had a valid passport, they were as unaware as he was of his need for a visa to enter Mexico.
+It seems that, while Frontier did check that Weichmann’s husband had a valid passport, the representative was as unaware as he was of his need for a visa to enter Mexico.

-But, can an airline be fined for allowing a passenger to fly to another country without all the proper documents?
+But, can an airline be fined for allowing a passenger to fly internationally without all the proper documents?

 IATA does point out; however, that a passenger’s visa status is often hard for an airline to verify.

-One thing I really like about both the American Airlines and the United Airlines sites are that they link passengers to a little on-line tool provided by the IATA.
-Here, a passenger can input their specific travel information and click “Check Passport, Visa and health requirements” and instantly, personalized passport, visa and health requirements will be provided.
-This information is updated regularly and can be an quite useful to travelers, especially ones with complicated situations.
+Both the American Airlines and the United Airlines sites provide passengers with a helpful online tool provided by the IATA.
+Here, a passenger can input their specific travel information.
+Instantly, personalized passport, visa, and health requirements will be provided to the traveler for their intended destination.

-We certainly sympathize with Weichmann, but we cannot recoup any of her lost money.
-The responsibility for her husband’s inability to enter Mexico lies on their shoulders alone.
-This is an expensive lesson for these newlyweds to learn, but we hope that by telling their story here we can help other unaware travelers so they do not end up with “Trouble in Paradise.”
+We certainly sympathize with Weichmann, but we can’t recoup any of her lost money.
+Unfortunately, this is an expensive lesson for the newlyweds to learn.
+Hopefully telling their story can help other unaware travelers, so they don’t end up with “Trouble in Paradise.”